Shubh-Dev/bloggy-app/README.md

-# database_based_on_diagram
+# Blog app

-This a Blog app in development with ruby, rails and PostgreSQL.
+This is This is a Catalog of blogs created with ruby, rails and PostgreSQL.

 # ER diagram